-This morning we start our tour with a visit to San Francisco's Church to visit the extensive catacombs that lie underneath.
-We then continue to the Plaza de Armas, the most important plaza in Lima.
+This morning we will make our way to the Plaza de Armas, the most important plaza in Lima.
 The oldest surviving part of the plaza is the impressive bronze fountain, erected in 1650.
 Surrounding the plaza is the exquisite Archbishop's Palace, the cathedral, and the Government Palace where handsomely uniformed presidential guards are on duty all day.
 We visit the cathedral where the great conquistador Francisco Pizarro's tomb lies.
+After, we will continue to San Francisco's Church to visit the extensive catacombs that lie underneath, before then stopping for some lunch at Ficus Hacienda.
+Here we will also get to enjoy a wonderful exhibition of beautiful Peruvian Paso horses.